Gravity: Newton's theory of gravitation

+The revolutionary aspect of Newton's theory of gravity was the unification of Earth-bound observations of acceleration with celestial mechanics.
+In his book, Newton described gravitation as a universal force, and claimed that it operated on objects "according to the quantity of solid matter which they contain and propagates on all sides to immense distances always at the inverse square of the distances".
+This formulation had two important parts.
+First was equating inertial mass and gravitational mass.
+Newton's 2nd law defines force via $F=ma$ for inertial mass, his law of gravitational force uses the same mass.
+Newton did experiments with pendulums to verify this concept as best he could.

+The second aspect of Newton's formulation was the inverse square of distance.
+This aspect was not new: the astronomer Ismaël Bullialdus proposed it around 1640.
+Seeking proof, Newton made quantitative analysis around 1665, considering the period and distance of the Moon's orbit and considering the timing of objects falling on Earth.
+Newton did not publish these results at the time because he could not prove that the Earth's gravity acts as if all its mass were concentrated at its center.
+That proof took him twenty years.

-Newton's Principia was well-received by the scientific community, and his law of gravitation quickly spread across the European world.
+Newton's Principia was well received by the scientific community, and his law of gravitation quickly spread across the European world.
 More than a century later, in 1821, his theory of gravitation rose to even greater prominence when it was used to predict the existence of Neptune.
 In that year, the French astronomer Alexis Bouvard used this theory to create a table modeling the orbit of Uranus, which was shown to differ significantly from the planet's actual trajectory.
 In order to explain this discrepancy, many astronomers speculated that there might be a large object beyond the orbit of Uranus which was disrupting its orbit.
 In 1846, the astronomers John Couch Adams and Urbain Le Verrier independently used Newton's law to predict Neptune's location in the night sky, and the planet was discovered there within a day.